 - Silbury Hill – Wiltshire.
 Artificial, 37 m tall mound, tallest prehistoric human-made mound in Europe.
-Built circa 2750 BC, purpose unclear.
+Built approximately at 2750 BC, purpose unclear.

 - Stonehenge – Wiltshire.
 One of the most popular archaeological monuments worldwide.
-Consists of a group of large standing stones in a circular setting, erected circa 2500 BC (?).
+Consists of a group of large standing stones in a circular setting, erected sometimes around 2500 BC (?).
 Located in the middle of dense complex of archaeological monuments.

 - Uffington White Horse – Oxfordshire.
 100 m long prehistoric hill figure.
 Made with deep trenches, filled with crushed chalk.
 Bronze Age, between 1400 – 600 BC.
 Possible tribal symbol.

 - Chester medieval walled city – Cheshire.
 One of the best preserved medieval cities in British Isles with street network from Roman times and almost intact defensive walls – the best preserved in Britain.
 On the top of 3 km long walls is walkway.
 Unique feature is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
 Rows were developed in the 13th century.

 - Grainger Town – Tyne and Wear.
 Unique urban planning monument – large complex (36 ha) of magnificent Neo-Classical buildings, developed by Richard Grainger in 1824 – 1841.
 450 buildings, most of high architectonic value.